rjanain/Scrapoxy-Local-Gateway/README.md

-# Scrapoxy Local Setup (No-Auth)
+# Scrapoxy Local Gateway

-This project provides a setup for running Scrapoxy locally on your machine with a "No-Auth" proxy endpoint.
+**Scrapoxy Local Gateway** is a production-ready, Dockerized deployment of Scrapoxy designed for seamless local proxy management.
+It features a custom "No-Auth" sidecar service that eliminates the need for credential management in your scrapers, allowing direct access via `localhost`.
+This setup provides a unified dashboard to manage diverse proxy providers (AWS, DigitalOcean, Free Proxies) while offering a simplified, open proxy endpoint for your development and scraping workflows.

 ## Features